-Aphrodite of Milos, more famously known as Venus de Milo, is an ancient Greek statue and one of the most famous works of ancient Greek sculpture.
+Aphrodite of Milos, commonly known as Venus de Milo, is an ancient Greek statue and one of the most famous works of ancient Greek sculpture.
 Initially it was attributed to the sculptor Praxiteles, however from an inscription that was on its plinth, the statue is thought to be the work of Alexandros of Antioch.
-Created sometime between 130 and 100 BC, the statue is believed to depict Aphrodite, the Greek Goddess of love and beauty (Venus to the Romans).
+Created sometime between 130 and 100 BC, the statue is believed to depict Aphrodite, the Greek Goddess of love and beauty.
+The Romans knew her as Venus.

 It is a marble sculpture, slightly larger than life size at 203 cm (6 ft 8 in) high.
 Part of an arm and the original plinth were lost following its discovery.
 It is currently on permanent display at the Louvre Museum in Paris, France.
 The statue is named after the Greek island of Milos, where it was discovered.